 The text string of Dix has been replaced with Wils.
 The last argument determines which instance to replace.
 In the formula above, it has replaced the 1st instance only.
 If we had excluded this argument, it would have replaced every instance.

-Our scenario is reasonably simple, so we can use LEFT, RIGHT, LEN and SEARCH functions.
+Our scenario is reasonably simple, to split a cell into multiple columns we can use the LEFT, RIGHT, LEN and SEARCH functions.
 We can extract the first and last name as follows:

-- SEARCH finds the space character’s position, which for the first record in the example data set of “Amaliya Allen” is the 8th position.
+- SEARCH finds the space character’s position, which for the first record in the example cells of “Amaliya Allen” is the 8th position.

 - We do not want the space character included in the string, so we minus 1 from the result to give us a value of 7.

 - LEFT then extracts the first 7 characters of the text string.